AstroEngineeer/Polling_System/README.md

 # Polling_System-8086
-A simple polling system written in 8086 micro code.
+A simple polling system written in 8086 assembly language.